capralifecycle/liflig-repo-metrics/README.md

 ## Tech overview

-- Lerna and Npm Workspaces for multi-package setup
+- npm workspaces for multi-package setup
 - TypeScript
 - Esbuild for bundling of Lambda functions
 - Vite for bundling of webapp